By Jamie Mercer

 Early adopters of cloud technology were initially concerned about hosting their data in the cloud.
 However, cloud security has improved massively since then and there is now more confidence around cloud security than ever before.

 In fact, our AWS Market Trends and Salary Survey report ranked security as the third most important factor to consider when choosing a cloud provider, with 36% of respondents highlighting its significance compared to 13% last year.

 Security is a shared responsibility between the providers and the organizations that use them, which means companies are crying out for cloud professionals with security specialization who can leverage the cloud security tools offered by AWS.
-This is a trend that is only going to increase in 2020.
+This is a trend that is only going to increase.